yuyu78/pastry-online-shop/README.md

 * As a **first-time visitor**, I want information about French pastry so I know what is the patisserie and viennoiserie.
 * As a **first-time visitor**, I want to view the list of pastry available so I can check the price, the allergens, the flavor.
 * As a **first-time visitor**, I want to easily navigate the site so I can get clear information quickly.
-* As an interested client, I want to know the ordering process so I can receive the product.
+* As an **interested client**, I want to know the ordering process so I can receive the product.
 * As an **interested client**, I want to know how and when I can receive my order so I can choose between collection or delivery and select a suitable time.
 * As an **interested client**, I want to get information about the shop so I can check the contact details, the location, the opening hour.
 * As a **returning customer**, I want to follow the shop on social media so that I can stay up to date with the latest news of the shop.